nplang/NPL-Tutorials/NPL-Titbits/Editor/Readme.md

 ## Editor Example

-We have created an couple examples to illustrate how to use NPL's 'editor' constructs and provides sandbox for experiments.
+We have created couple examples to illustrate how to use NPL's 'editor' constructs and provides sandbox for experiments.

 ### Example 1 (L2 Tag Manipulation)
 This example shows how to parse the incoming packet and edit Layer-2 headers.
 This NPL Program